- 7.1 Medical insurance

 3. If you have dependent children who are covered under the Plan and who reach the Plan’s maximum age and are therefore no longer eligible for coverage.

-Should you terminate, die or experience a reduction in hours, Blue Cross & Blue Shield will notify you or your dependents, as appropriate, within 14 days of the event of the terms and duration of possible continuation.
+Should you terminate, die or experience a reduction in hours, Univera will notify you or your dependents, as appropriate, within 14 days of the event of the terms and duration of possible continuation.
 At the end of this notification period, the 60-day election period commences.
 You must decide within the 60-day election period whether or not you wish to continue your benefits.
 Should you elect to continue your benefits, you will have another 45 days in which to pay the appropriate premiums.

 Should you become either divorced or legally separated or have an eligible dependent who reaches the age limit specified in the Plan, you must notify the Human Resources Office in writing within 60 days of said event taking place.
 The appropriate information will be forwarded to you with the same time frames as in the previous paragraph.